lindros2/MarchMadness/README.md

-This is being used for demo purposes to demo effectivness of CylanceEndpoint
+This is being used for demo purposes, to illustrate the effectiveness of CylanceENDPOINT.